Template syntax

 <p>{ ok ? '👍' : '😡' }</p>

-An expression is a piece of code that can be evaluated to a value.
+An expression is a piece of code that evaluates to a value.
 Therefore, the following will NOT work:

 { var a = 1 }